Iteranya/DiscordBot/README.md

 3. Make a .env file as written in example.env
 4. Install the requirements.
 I suggest using an Anaconda or Miniconda instance.
     ```pip install -r requirements.txt```
-5. I might have messed up with the requirements.txt, but I think you also need to download and install tesseract.
-6. Run the bot with `python bot.py`
+5. Run the bot with `python bot.py`

 ## Character creation